FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Desired Metrics for a Wafer-scale Fabric

-\textbf{Takeaway.} Overall, we would like to have a network interconnect that allows each NPU to drive its full network (injection) BW for any communication phase of 3D-parallel training without any congestion and with in-network collective support.
-Such properties cannot be supported using a 2D-Mesh network and are our main motivation for FRED.
+Ideally, a fabric for DNN training should enable each NPU to fully utilize its network bandwidth for any communication phase of 3D-parallel training without congestion and with support for in-network collectives.
+These requirements cannot be met via a 2D Mesh, due to their natural shape and rigidity.
+This underscores the need for the adaptation of new topology and routing mechanisms, such as \ours.

-\insertWideFigureNew{FredArchitecture}{(a) An overview of the FRED switch with P ports. (b) FRED interconnect (recursively constructed) when the number of ports are even ($2r$) or odd ($2r+1$). (c) FRED$_{m}$($2$) switch. (d) FRED$_{m}$($3$) switch. (e) R-$\mu$Switch. (f) D-$\mu$Switch. (g) RD-$\mu$Switch. (h) An example of a FRED$_{2}$($8$) interconnect implementation and two routed All-Reduce communication patterns (green and orange). (i) Routing Algorithm for three All-Reduce comm flows on FRED$_2$($8$) with conflict graph. (j) Example of Routing conflict.}{1.0}